 Records in WEBTech Notes

 Corrections or changes to the List of Classes and SuDocs classes are posted via records.
-Records can be exported in either HTML or .csv format.
+Records can be exported in CSV format.
 The following is a list of the fields that are found in a WebTech Notes record:

 - Title (required)